Danikgray/UnknownGame/README.md

 # JSnake game
-A simple snake game writen in java with self-writen UI on top of the libGDX framework
+A simple snake game written in java with self-written UI on top of the libGDX framework

 ### Things that I want to do in the game
 - [ ] Make multiple UI scenes for different menus